 - Translocation – when a number of tuatara are transported to a new area to establish a new population or to help restore an existing population.

-Find out more about tuatara on the Department of Conservation (DOC) website.
-There are tuatara videos and more details about DOC’s Tuatara Recovery Plan.
+Find out more about tuatara on the Department of Conservation (DOC) website, including more details about DOC’s historic Tuatara Recovery Plan.

 Watch rare footage of a tuatara hatching in this video from Victoria University of Wellington.

-Listen to Dr Nelson in this podcast talking about warmer temperatures resulting in an accelerating decline in the proportion of adult female tuatara.
+Listen to Dr Nelson in this podcast talking about warmer temperatures resulting in an accelerating decline in the proportion of adult female tuatara (scroll down the page for 'Tuatara and climate change').
 Understanding mechanisms underlying population declines is critical in preventing the extinction of endangered populations.